COMBINE-lab/salmon/doc/source/salmon.rst

     **not** be sorted by target or position.
-If your reads or alignments do not appear in a random order with respect to the target transcripts, please randomize / shuffle them before performing quantification with salmon.
+If your reads or alignments do not appear in a random order with respect to the target transcripts, please randomize / shuffle them before performing quantification with Salmon.

 .. note:: Number of Threads

-    The number of threads that salmon can effectively make use of depends upon the mode in which it is being run.
+    The number of threads that Salmon can effectively make use of depends upon the mode in which it is being run.
 In alignment-based mode, the main bottleneck is in parsing and decompressing the input BAM file.
     We make use of the `Staden IO <http://sourceforge.net/projects/staden/files/io_lib/>`_